Here at IrishCentral, we believe that whenever possible a terrific recipe should be tried and tested by us before we offer it to you.

 Add the mustard, Marmite, Worcestershire sauce, and two teaspoons of flour.

-Turn the heat down and simmer with the lid slightly askew for about an hour, stirring every now and again to stop it catching.
+Turn the heat down and simmer with the lid slightly askew for about an hour, stirring every now and again to stop it from catching.

 To Make Your Pie